bozelosp/remod/README.md

    python remod_cli.py analyze /path/to/swc 0-2.swc
    ```

-   Results such as total dendritic length, branch order frequency and Sholl intersections are saved in `downloads/statistics/`.
+   Results such as total dendritic length, forkpoint counts, branch order
+   frequency and Sholl intersections are saved in `downloads/statistics/`.
 3. **Remodel a morphology** – use `remod_cli.py edit` to apply structural changes.
 The example below removes 50% of all terminal dendrites from `0-2.swc` and writes the modified neuron to `downloads/files/0-2_new.swc`:

    ```bash